n0t0rious/automated_newsletter/README.md

 <sub> environments variables are required to be named exactly as show and are case sensitive</sub>
 # Functionality

-2 prompts when script is run
+2 prompts when script is run:
 1. "Select a category: [ US_MARKETS, EU_MARKETS, MACRO_MATTERS, STOCKS, DEALS, COMMODITIES ]"
 <sub> input is not case sentivie but requires underscores where applicable, will continue to loop until valid category is given.</sub>
 2. "Specify a Directory: "